Water Rates Case Studies

 - Protect affordability of water for essential needs

 DER and the Department of Conservation and Recreation (DCR) are partnering on a project to support PWS and Water Districts that are trying to restructure their rates to better meet all or some of the above goals.
-In August 2017, DER and DCR conducted a short survey of PWS and Water Districts in Massachusetts focused on whether suppliers have embarked on the process of restructuring their water rates, their goals, successes, and obstacles.
-Results of the survey can be found under Additional Resources, below.
+In August 2017, DER and DCR conducted a short survey of PWS and Water Districts in Massachusetts focused on whether suppliers have embarked on the process of restructuring their water rates, and the goals, successes, and obstacles encountered during the process.
+Results of the survey can be found under Reports, below.